 What if we want to move before the end of our tenancy?
 You will need agreement from the landlord if you wish to move out before the end of your tenancy agreement.
-Depending on how close you are to the end of your tenancy you may be required to pay the landlords remarketing costs to find suitable tenants to replace you.
-The remarketing costs need to be paid to us before the new tenants sign their tenancy agreement to replace you - it cannot be deducted from the deposit.
+Depending on how close you are to the end of your tenancy, you may be required to pay the landlords remarketing costs to find suitable tenants to replace you.
+The remarketing costs need to be paid to us before the property is remarketed.
 The amount you will need to pay will depend on whether or not we manage the property.
 You should contact us for clarity.
-If we do need to find new tenants you would still be responsible for all rent and utilities up until the day that the new tenant moves-in.
+If we do need to find new tenants, you will still be responsible for all rent and utilities up until the day before new tenant moves-in.
 Please contact us for clarification should this situation occur.

 Can you give me a reference for my future landlord?
 Once you have found somewhere new to live we will certainly be able to complete a landlord reference for you (providing we managed the property during your tenancy).
 You will need to ask your new agent or landlord to send over the reference request.
 Unfortunately, if your landlord managed the property himself, you will need to contact him to complete the reference for you.

 Can I be home when you come to do viewings?
 You are obviously welcome to be present for viewings however we only conduct accompanied viewings so you do not need to be at the property.
 We will have a set of keys so will be able to arrange access without you being present.